 - Resort-Wide Charging Privileges With Room Key

-- Priority access to park when capacity is reached
+- Priority access to the parks when capacity is reached

 Hotels at Universal Orlando

 Universal Resorts are in price brackets, with the top 3 Premier Hotels having a complimentary Express Pass included.
 Your Express Pass is valid on both your arrival & departure dates.
-Guests should price up Express Pass carefully as often it is cheaper to stay in a Premier Hotel than buy Express Pass separately.
-The three Premier Hotels also include priority seating at select restaurants throughout the resort.
+Guests should price up Express Pass carefully as staying in a Premier Hotel is often cheaper than buying it separately.

 Premier Hotels at Universal Orlando

 - Loews Portofino Bay Hotel was the first hotel to open at Universal Orlando in 1999.
 This luxury resort has an Italian Seaside Village theme and has 750 rooms.
-Assuming international travel resumes in 2021, it will be the third time lucky in our attempts to stay at this resort.
+We stayed in the resort on our last visit and loved it; we booked again for our next visit.

 - Hard Rock Hotel opened in 2001 and has a rock theme.
 Music plays everywhere in the resort, including under the water at the fantastic resort pool.
-We have a review of the Hard Rock Hotel here on Modern Life is Good.
+We review the Hard Rock Hotel here on Modern Life is Good.

 - Loews Royal Pacific opened in 2002 & has an enchanted isles theme.
 The resort has 1000 rooms.
 You can read our review of Loews Royal Pacific on this site.
-Overall, Royal Pacific isn’t quite at the same standard as Hard Rock and Portofino Bay, which is usually reflected in the price.
+Royal Pacific isn’t quite at the same standard as Hard Rock and Portofino Bay, usually, but not always, reflected in the price.